Wooyuwen/Android_learning/README.md

-# detect the sv strings of the DNA
+# Detect the SV strings of the DNA
 **PJ of Analysis Algorithm and Design**